Tucker Carlson Says It’s ‘Likely’ Democratic Leaders Will Try To Replace Joe Biden

-In a recent op-ed for Fox News that echoed sentiments expressed on his show, conservative commentator Tucker Carlson touched on the public appearances of presumptive Democratic presidential nominee Joe Biden and his belief that the Democratic Party leaders will try to replace him.
+In a recent op-ed for Fox News that echoed sentiments expressed on his show, conservative commentator Tucker Carlson touched on the public appearances of presumptive Democratic presidential nominee Joe Biden and his belief that Democratic Party leaders will try to replace him.

 “It seems likely that at some point, Democratic leaders will try to find a way to replace Biden before the November election,” Carlson wrote.
 “Andrew Cuomo is the obvious replacement, but there are many others.
 Whatever happens, it’s worth taking Joe Biden seriously for this moment, now that he is officially, in a sense, the nominee.”